 Unfortunately, how men handle divorce is not always reasonable or nice.
 If the subject of divorce hasn't come up before, your announcement that you're leaving may take him totally by surprise (even if your marriage has been miserable for years).
 Upon hearing the news, some men react with stony silence, others leave the house to think, many ask why, and still others will get nasty and vindictive.

-The first three reactions are fairly common and easy to handle, but the angry spouse is a different story.
-If you think that your husband will have the tendency to fly off the handle when you tell him that you want a divorce, read the following article from Michael James on how to best proceed:
+The first three reactions are fairly common and easy to handle, but the angry spouse is a different story, especially if he is a narcissist.
+If you think that your husband will have the tendency to fly off the handle when you tell him that you want a divorce, read the following article on how to best proceed:

 The best way to cope with your spouse who is losing it upon finding out that you want to end the relationships is not to argue and just listen.
 Sometimes, you will just need to leave things be and take a time out to leave the home.
 Recognize that this may come as a big shock even if you have both expressed openly how unhappy you've been in the marriage.
 It's one thing to complain and it's another thing to actually take action and end it.

 If you find yourself needing to take a time out, reassure your spouse that you will return.
 If on the other hand, your spouse becomes openly hostile and combative, do not be surprised to come home to find the locks changed and your belongings thrown into garbage bags and set out on the front lawn or to find the house completely empty.
 This is the time your contingency plan should kick in.
 By that I mean, you should have the ability to clear out all of your personal effects before you get locked out.

 Anything can happen while your spouse is going nuts on you over this.
 You need to anticipate the possibilities and plan accordingly.
 Again, if you have any idea at all that your spouse could go off the deep end, you need to do your homework ahead of time.